How To Get Around Florence

 Prices range from approximately $20 to over $100 depending on where and when you are going, your age, and how you are paying.
 If you pay in advance, it is always going to be the cheapest way to travel no matter where you are going.

 If you are thinking of how to get around Florence, Italy by bus, you will find it is easy with approximately 100 different bus lines.
 The network is called Le City Line de Firenze and the routes run from 6 AM to 10 PM every day of the week.
 You can expect to see a bus every 15 minutes or so at one of the many bus stops in Florence, Italy.

+Do you want to take the kids out for a fun day?
 For visiting the city center and attractions, look for the public buses with C1, C2, C3, and D routes.
 The suburban buses run from the city center to the outer areas around Florence.
 Some of the buses travel along the Arno River, to the Piazzale Michelangelo, and even the Boboli gardens.